-The Commission, as regulator of financial groups, is empowered to review the financial information of the Financial Group and can request changes thereto.
+The Commission, as regulator of financial institutions, is empowered to review the financial information of the Institution and can request changes thereto.

-The main regulatory provisions require credit institutions to maintain a minimum capital ratio in relation to the credit and market risks of their operations, comply with certain limits with respect to deposit acceptance, debentures and other kinds of funding, which may be denominated in foreign currency, and establish minimum limits for paid-in capital and capital reserves, with which the Financial Group complies satisfactorily through its subsidiary, BBVA Bancomer, S.A., Institución de Banca Múltiple, Grupo Financiero BBVA Bancomer ("BBVA Bancomer").
+The main regulatory provisions require credit institutions to maintain a minimum capital ratio in relation to the credit and market risks of their operations, comply with certain limits with respect to deposit acceptance, debentures and other kinds of funding, which may be denominated in foreign currency, and establish minimum limits for paid-in capital and capital reserves, which the Institution complies with satisfactorily.